Glycerophosphocholine phosphodiesterase

+The enzyme characterised from bacteria and liver hydrolyses glycerophosphorylcholine to its components (R)-glyceryl 1-phosphate and choline.
+Glycerophosphorylcholine is an osmolyte and this enzyme regulates its level.
+The glycerophosphocholine pathway of which this is a part is implicated in carcinogenesis and tumor progression.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric diester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric diester bonds.
 The systematic name is sn-glycero-3-phosphocholine glycerophosphohydrolase.
 Other names in common use include glycerophosphinicocholine diesterase, glycerylphosphorylcholinediesterase, sn-glycero-3-phosphorylcholine diesterase, glycerolphosphorylcholine phosphodiesterase, and glycerophosphohydrolase.
-This enzyme participates in glycerophospholipid metabolism.